ibm-cloud-docs/vpc/block_storage_vpc_create.md

 1. In the [{{site.data.keyword.cloud_notm}} console](/login){: external}, click the **Navigation menu** icon ![menu icon](../icons/icon_hamburger.svg) **> Infrastructure** ![VPC icon](../icons/vpc.svg) **> Storage > Block Storage volumes**.
 1. Select **Create**.
-1. Specify the location of the volume, volume name, optional resource group and tags.
+1. Specify the location of the volume, volume name, optional resource group, and tags.
 1. In the **Optional configurations** section, click **Import from snapshot**.
 Select one of the following options
    - Click **Import existing snapshot** to see the list of available snapshots.
 All snapshots that are presented are in a _stable_ state.
 By default, the **Nonbootable** tab is selected that lists all data volume snapshots.
 To restore a boot volume, click the **Bootable** tab. **Attach volume to new virtual server instance** is selected by default.
 The boot volume is restored when the instance is created.
    - Click **Import snapshot by CRN** and provide the CRN of the snapshot that you want to use.